 It's a mistake to leave advocacy to well-connected professionals.
-Patients are experts through their experience and should be at the center of any government affairs campaign -- always.
+Those living with the disease are experts through their experience and should be at the center of any government affairs campaign -- always.

 Establish a legislative working group early on

-Identify your main champions early on and work to establish a large, active coalition of policymakers committed to supporting research and/or the needs of your patient community from the start.
+Identify your main champions early on and work to establish a large, active coalition of policymakers committed to supporting research and/or the needs of the community impacted by the disease from the start.